 What you should do after the Operation?

 The hair can be washed after the dressing and the stitches have been removed.
 It is important to keep the grooves behind the ears clean.
 The ears are often a little numb after the procedure, and this usually takes several weeks to settle.
-In a small number of patients (approximately 3%) the scars can become thick and red, and may require further treatment.

 The aim of this article is to give you a general information about the surgical intervention in question.
 You need to make more research about possible complications and risks of this selected procedure in order to make an informed decision.
 Please note that complications occur more frequently with patients who are obese, smoke, and have a history or lung or other chronic underlying medical conditions.